l8nite/capistrano-ndenv/README.md

-# Capistrano::rbenv
+# Capistrano::ndenv

-This gem provides idiomatic rbenv support for Capistrano 3.x (and 3.x *only*).
+This gem provides idiomatic ndenv support for Capistrano 3.x (and 3.x *only*).

-## Please Note

-If you want to use this plugin with Cap 2.x, please use 1.x version of the gem.
-Source code and docs for older integration is available in [another repo](https://github.com/yyuu/capistrano-rbenv)

-Thanks a lot to [@yyuu](https://github.com/yyuu) for merging his gem with official one.

 ## Installation

 Add this line to your application's Gemfile:

     gem 'capistrano', '~> 3.1'
-    gem 'capistrano-rbenv', '~> 2.0'
+    gem 'capistrano-ndenv', '~> 1.0'

 And then execute: